AmadeusRelay/AmadeusRelayFrontend/README.md

 #### STEP 1: GET token_pairs

-For quote provider strategy, the first step is also to get token pairs to trade.
-This is important for dApp to know which conversion price the relayer is working with.
+For the quote provider strategy, the first step is also to get token pairs to trade.
+This allows the dApp to know which conversion price the relayer is working with.

 Using the same route described in the reserve manager strategy, you can calculate the price charged.
 From the same example of the response, you have: